-The film contains various references to the classic staging of Samuel Beckett's play 'Waiting For Godot' including Tom Waits' black suit and bowler hat and Jude Law dragging a rope noosed around his neck (as does Lucky in the play)
+The film contains various references to Samuel Beckett's play "Waiting For Godot", including Tom Waits' black suit and bowler hat, and Jude Law dragging a rope noosed around his neck (as does Lucky in the play).

-Throughout the movie the character Percy describes that unanswered telephone ringing drives him crazy.
-At the end of the credits of the movie, there can be several telephones heard ringing the main score of the movie.
+Throughout the movie, Percy describes that unanswered telephone ringing drives him crazy.
+At the end of the credits of the movie, there can be several telephones heard ringing in the main score of the movie.

 Even though Johnny Depp, Jude Law, and Colin Ferrell all played the "imaginarium" Tony, online leaks shows that Heath ledger did, in fact, film some of his Imaginarium scenes.
 However, that footage is considered "missing".

 It is said that Heath Ledger, who plays Tony in this film, acquired inspiration in voicing his character The Joker (The Dark Knight) from legendary husky-voiced actor/musician Tom Waits, who, also plays the part of Mr Nick aka Satan in this film.